rahulagarwal90/Interview_App/README.md

 Notes:
 - `APP_URL` will be updated to your Render URL after the first successful deploy.
 - `RECORDINGS_PATH` and `RESULTS_PATH` match the mount points you will create for persistent disks.
+- If you use SMTP on Render, Gmail may time out or be blocked on free tier.
+Prefer SendGrid.

 ### 3) Create the Web Service
 1. Go to https://render.com → New → Web Service